The Old Man of Storr

 One of the most famous walks on the Isle of Skye, the Old Man of Storr is definitely busy!
 From Portree, just a short journey away you will reach the rock formation upon the Trotternish Ridge.
-After walking the Isle of Skye Spectacular, why not continue to adventure to the north of Skye?
+After walking the Isle of Skye, why not continue to adventure to the north of Skye?

 The walk passes through some beautiful landscapes and many other rocks.
 Reaching the summit, you can expect to experience some incredible views of the Western Isles in all directions.

 The Trotternish Ridge